Wolfgang Maier: Academic and professional career

-Wolfgang Maier is a member of the National Academy of Sciences Leopoldina (neuroscience section), co-chair 2006 - 2009.
+Wolfgang Maier is a member of the National Academy of Sciences Leopoldina (neuroscience section), co-chair from 2006 to 2009.
 He is also a member of the Berlin-Brandenburg Academy of Sciences and Humanities (BBAW) (biomedical class) and a corresponding member of the Heidelberg Academy of Sciences and Humanities.

 Focus of work

-Since 1985 Wolfgang Maier has been one of the initiators of genetic research on mental disorders using modern biometric and molecular methods.
+Since 1985, Wolfgang Maier has been one of the initiators of genetic research on mental disorders using modern biometric and molecular methods.
 On the one hand, his work focuses on the study of genetic causes, manifestations and conditions for responding to the therapy of affective and schizophrenic disorders.
 On the other hand, he researches the risk factors, early symptoms and development of dementia and develops treatment guidelines for dementia.
-Since 2010 he has been a spokesman for the steering committee developing the S3 treatment guidelines "Dementia" (posted at the AWMF).
+Since 2010, he has been a spokesman for the steering committee developing the S3 treatment guidelines "Dementia" (posted at the AWMF).
 He was a member (2007/08) of the Application Committee in Bonn for the founding of the German Center for Neurodegenerative Diseases (DZNE).
 His work now focuses on the prevention, diagnosis and treatment of severe mental and neuropsychiatric disorders.

 Other activities

-In 2002 he founded the Fliedner Klinik, Berlin, together with Klaus Hildemann.
+In 2002, he founded the Fliedner Klinik, Berlin, together with Klaus Hildemann.